 So how does solar power work in your home?
 I’ve heard and seen solar panels before but again never really understood the concept.
 I knew that it was a better energy source using natural resources.
-PURE Energies explains exactly how solar panels work and how they benefit you and help you save.
-Take PURE’s quiz now and test your knowledge – the first 1,000 people who take the quiz will be sent a solar powered flash light!
+PURE Energies explains exactly how solar panels work and how they benefit you and help you save. – the first 1,000 people who take the quiz will be sent a solar powered flash light!

 Your solar system is “grid-tied”.
 This means that it is connected to your home’s traditional utility system.
 That solar-generated energy will be sent back into the grid, earning you money.
 The utility company gives you credits for that extra energy: your electric meter will spin backwards, and your monthly electricity bill will be lowered.
 However when you need more energy than your grid can generate (like at night), electricity will be drawn from the utility grid for you to use, just as it was before you had solar.

 It is very much a give and take system, which saves you money.
 Kinda like the give and take relationship you have with your children.
 You give….they take LOL!
 While I’m new to the thought of solar energy, my eight year old daughter is learning about different forms of energy at a young age.
 I asked her, “What is Solar Energy?”
 She said it is energy that is produced by the sun.
 She gave me an example of my solar powered bobble head I recently put on my desk at work for Halloween.
 As long as it is in the light it bobbles.